COVID-19 Novel Coronavirus: Updates & Resources for Physicians

 - BlueDyer Distilling, Co (Waldorf, MD) also is producing hand sanitizer.
 To order, email Walker Dunbar.

-- Project N95 is a national clearing house for PPE procurement.
+- Project N95 is a national clearinghouse for PPE procurement.
 Learn more.

 - Dynamic Advertising Solutions – Safety signage, branded masks, acrylic counter barriers.
 Contact: Tyler Phifer at 267.331.6079 X118.

-- Office Depot – Faceshields, masks, hand sanitizer, safety signage, surgical masks, acrylic counter barriers, contact free thermometers.
+- Office Depot – Faceshields, masks, hand sanitizer, safety signage, surgical masks, acrylic counter barriers, contact-free thermometers.

 - Maryland Primary Care Program PPE Supplier List